Board governance

 - details of external meetings held by our board directors with non-NHS/non-public sector organisations.

-Board Committees
+Board committees

-NHS England’s board has delegated some of its duties and responsibilities to Board Committees.
-These Committees provide regular assurance to the board on their specific areas delegated to them and, by exception, escalate issues that merit full board discussion and decision.
+NHS England’s board has delegated some of its duties and responsibilities to board committees.
+These committees provide regular assurance to the board on their specific areas delegated to them and, by exception, escalate issues that merit full board discussion and decision.
 They are led by non-executive directors and include:

-Audit and Risk Assurance Committees
+Audit and Risk Assurance Committee

 Nominations Committee